-These scholarships include a doctoral stipend (equivalent to the Research Councils UK National Minimum Doctoral Stipend, which was £14,553 (2017/18), tuition fees at the home/EU rate and access to further research funding.
+These scholarships include a doctoral stipend (equivalent to the Research Councils UK National Minimum Doctoral Stipend, which was £14,777 in 2018-19), tuition fees at the home/EU rate and access to further research funding.

 The University of Kent is proud to be part of the South East Network for Social Sciences (SeNSS) which has been accredited as a prestigious Doctoral Training Partnership by the Economic and Social Research Council (ESRC) in July 2016.
 Our partners include City, University of London; Goldsmiths, University of London; the Universities of East Anglia, Essex, Reading, Roehampton, Surrey and Sussex and Royal Holloway, University of London.